 Yes, Apple Music has a DRM (digital rights management) component just like every other streaming service.
 This keeps you from getting a subscription, downloading a ton of music in month one, then canceling the subscription.
-Instead, if you cancel Apple Music, all that streaming music becomes inoperable.
+Instead, if you cancel Apple Music subscription, all that streaming music becomes inoperable.
 It sucks.

 If you want DRM-free versions of that music, you can always buy tracks and albums from iTunes, Google, Amazon, or any other number of retailers.
 But it seems a little bit expensive.
 So the other better way to get DRM-free versions of Apple Music is to remove DRM from Apple Music files.

 In order to keep Apple Music files accessible after canceling the subscription of Apple Music and to really own the downloaded Apple Music files, removing DRM is needed.
-Thankfully, iTunes DRM Audio Converter can perfectly remove DRM from Apple Music and convert the DRM-ed songs to plain MP3, FLAC and AAC.
+Thankfully, NoteBurner Apple Music Converter can perfectly remove DRM from Apple Music and convert the DRM-ed songs to plain MP3, FLAC, WAV and AAC.

 With three simple steps, you can remove DRM from Apple Music files.
-After converting, your music files are free from any restriction.
+After converting, your Apple Music files are free from any restriction.

 Convert Spotify Song, Playlist, or Podcast to MP3, AAC, WAV and FLAC.